itrustmachines/bns-java-client/itm-bns-sample/doc/callback_en.md

 ### About the Callback

-In this document, we will teach you how to develop the Callbacks method to help you intergrate our BNS SDK with your applicaitons or systems.
-BNS Java Client will call APIs to interact with BNS server.
-We provide the 7 Callback methods to return each APIs request or response.
-We will introuduce these Callback methods in following documents.
+The Callbacks send the API events which occurs between BNS Client and BNS Server to your system.
+We define 7 events that you can callback.
+We will introduce these Callbacks in the following document.

-Before starting to go throught the documents. you can refer to [BNS API Doc](https://azure-dev-membership.itm.monster/api) to learn basic API informations.
+You can go through BNS API Doc [here](https://azure-dev-membership.itm.monster/api)

 ### Prerequisites
 - Complete quickstarts document
 - Complete build the CMD document

-### Callback methods
+### Events

-1. `register` : When initialize the BNS Client, BNS Client will call `Confirm wallet address API` to check whether your MetaMask wallet address has been successfully registered with in ITM BNS.
-Developers can implement the code in `register` method to return the `registerRequest` and `registerResult`.
+1. `register` : When initialize the BNS Client, BNS Client will send `registerRequest` to BNS Server and receive `registerResult` from BNS Server.
+Developers can implement the code in `register` method to callback the information in `registerRequest` and `registerResult`.

-2. `createLedgerInputByCmd` : After successfully initialize the BNS Client, BNS Client will build `ledgerInputRequest` with `CMD` and other informations.
-Developers can implement the code in `createLedgerInputByCmd` method to callback the `ledgerInputRequest`.
+2. `createLedgerInputByCmd` : After successfully initializing the BNS Client, BNS Client will store CMD and other data in `ledgerInputRequest` and do **ledgerInput** to send `ledgerInputRequest` to the BNS Server.
+Developers can implement the code in `createLedgerInputByCmd` method to callback the information in `ledgerInputRequest`.

-3. `obtainLedgerInputResponse` : BNS Client will receive `ledgerInputResponse` from BNS Server after sending the `ledgerInput`.
-Developers can implement the code in `obtainLedgerInputResponse` method to callback the `ledgerInputResponse`.
+3. `obtainLedgerInputResponse` : BNS Client will receive `ledgerInputResponse` from BNS Server after sending `ledgerInputRequest`.
+Developers can implement the code in `obtainLedgerInputResponse` method to callback the information in `ledgerInputResponse`.

 4. `obtainReceiptEvent` : The `receipt` is contained in `ledgerInputResponse`.
-BNS will use receipt to verify the verification proof.
-Developers can implement the code in `obtainReceiptEvent` method to callback the `receipt`.
+Developers can implement the code in `obtainReceiptEvent` method to callback the information in `receipt`.

 5. `obtainDoneClearanceOrderEvent` : The `doneClearanceOrder` is contained in `ledgerInputResponse`.
 BNS Client will use `doneClearanceOrder` to find out which receipts need to be verified.
-Developers can implement the code in `obtainDoneClearanceOrderEvent` method to callback the `doneClearanceOrder`.
+Developers can implement the code in `obtainDoneClearanceOrderEvent` method to callback the information in `doneClearanceOrder`.

-6. `obtainMerkleProof` : Before verifying the receipt, BNS Client will call `Get Merkle proof API` to request the `merkleProof` of those to be verified receipts from the BNS Server.
+6. `obtainMerkleProof` : Before verifying the receipt, BNS Client will request the `merkleProof` of those to be verified receipts from the Server.
 The Merkle Proof is evidence of receipt verification.
-BNS Client will use Merkle proof to verify the receipt whether the receipt is in the TP-merkle tree.
-Developers can implement the code in `obtainMerkleProof` method to callback the `merkleProof`.
+BNS Client will use Merkle proof to verify the receipt whether receipt is in the TP-merkle tree.
+Developers can implement the code in `obtainMerkleProof` method to callback the information in `merkleProof`.

 7. `getVerifyReceiptResult` : After receiving the Merkle Proof.
-BNS Client will start to verify the receipt then store the verification result into `verifyReceiptResult`.
-Developers can implement the code in `getVerifyReceiptResult` method to callback the `verifyReceiptResult`.
+BNS Client will start to verify the receipt and store the result to `verifyReceiptResult`.
+Developers can implement the code in `getVerifyReceiptResult` method to callback the information in `verifyReceiptResult`.

 ### register

-**When initialize the BNS Client, BNS Client will call `Confirm wallet address API` to check whether your wallet address has been successfully registered with in ITM BNS.
-Developers can implement the code in `register` method to return the `registerRequest` and `registerResult`.**
+**When initialize the BNS Client, BNS Client will send `registerRequest` to BNS Server and receive `registerResult` from BNS Server.
+Developers can implement the code in `register` callback method to callback the `registerRequest` and `registerResult`.**

 - [RegisterRequest.java](../../bns-client/src/main/java/com/itrustmachines/client/register/vo/RegisterRequest.java)